-Consent for taking photographs or videos and the use of those photos will be obtained from the Headteacher / Trust.
-Photographs and videos must not capture students unless authorised to do so by the Headteacher / Trust.
+Consent for taking photographs or videos and the use of those photos will be obtained from the Executive Headteacher / Headteacher / CEO or the Trusts Operations Team.
+Photographs and videos must not capture students unless authorised to do so by the Executive Headteacher / Headteacher or Trust.